 The standards are developed by two standard-setting boards, the International Accounting Standards Board (IASB) and International Sustainability Standards Board (ISSB).
 The IASB sets IFRS Accounting Standards and the ISSB sets IFRS Sustainability Disclosure Standards.
 The IASB and ISSB are jointly responsible for the Integrated Reporting Framework.

-The International <IR> Framework defines integrated reporting as ‘a process founded on integrated thinking that results in a periodic integrated report by an organization about value creation over time and related communications regarding aspects of value creation.’
-Integrated reporting brings together material information about an organization’s strategy, governance, performance and prospects in a way that reflects the commercial, social and environmental context within which it operates.
-It provides a clear and concise representation of how the organization demonstrates stewardship and how it creates value, now and in the future.
+The Integrated Reporting Framework defines integrated reporting as ‘a process founded on integrated thinking that results in a periodic integrated report by an organisation about value creation over time and related communications regarding aspects of value creation.’
+Integrated reporting brings together material information about an organisation’s strategy, governance, performance and prospects in a way that reflects the commercial, social and environmental context within which it operates.
+It provides a clear and concise representation of how the organisation demonstrates stewardship and how it creates value, now and in the future.